-As approved by the County, the main residence and access driveway would have an inadequate buffer from Agua Creek and sensitive riparian habitat and is inconsistent with LCP setback requirements.
-Specifically, as approved by the County, the project would not comply with the 100 ft. setback requirement from Agua Creek, an environmentally sensitive habitat area.
-The residence will be located only 45 ft. from the top of bank of the creek.
-Moreover, the approved residence will utilize an unpermitted, as-built driveway located as close as 2-3 feet from the top of bank of Agua Creek.
+In terms of the substantial issue question, the County's approval permitted the main residence and access driveway to have an inadequate buffer from Agua Creek and sensitive riparian habitat inconsistent with LCP setback requirements.
+Specifically, the approved residence would be located only 45 ft. from the top of bank of the creek in non-compliance with the 100 ft. setback requirement from Agua Creek, an environmentally sensitive habitat area.
+Moreover, the approved residence would utilize an unpermitted, as-built driveway located as close as 2-3 feet from the top of bank of Agua Creek.
 Although not identified as part of the approved project, the main residence would be accessed via an unpermitted approximately 400 ft. long driveway located immediately adjacent to the riparian and wetland habitat on site.
-Thus, as approved by the County, this project also effectively includes the after-the-fact approval of the unpermitted driveway.
+Thus, as approved by the County, this project also effectively includes the afterthe-fact approval of the unpermitted driveway.
 Based on a review of historical aerial photographs by Commission staff, it appears the unpermitted driveway on site was constructed after 1986 without the required coastal development permit.
 The unpermitted driveway is also located within the 100 foot buffer from an identified wetland on site.
 Although the as-built driveway fails to comply with the required 100 ft. setback from either the sensitive riparian habitat or wetland on site, in its approval of the new residential development on site, the County incorrectly assumed that the unpermitted driveway on site had legally existed on site prior to the Coastal Act and; therefore, did include any analysis in their staff report regarding impacts to the adjacent riparian and wetland areas that would result from the construction and use of the driveway.